• Skip to primary navigation

 Gyro is usually made with pork, lamb or beef.
 It is seasoned with a blend of herbs like oregano, rosemary, thyme.
 It is garnished with tomatoes, onion and tzatziki.

-Indian Chicken Kebabs
+Easy Cheesy Indian Ground Chicken Kebabs

 Chicken Doner on a bed of rice